 Type 2 (Causalgia)

 Presents evidence of nerve damage after a trauma in the affected limb.

 Some of CRPS Symptoms

-Variations in the color and texture of the skin, temperature alterations, increased sweating, and alterations in hair and nail growth.
+Variations in the color and texture of the skin, temperature alterations, increased sweating.
+You may notice alterations in hair and nail growth.

-You may present extreme sensitivity to touch or cold, as well as swelling, weakness, spasms, and loss of mobility.
+The affected limb may also present extreme sensitivity to touch or cold, as well as swelling, weakness, spasms, and loss of mobility.

 Treating CRPS With Spinal Cord Stimulation